A rod is a standard unit of measurement of sixteen and a half feet.

 Desòchu sat outside of the family cave.
-He had a mug of cactus tea resting next to them, the heat from the heavy ceramic container contrasting to the cold air of the desert night.
-Below, the central fires were dying down and only a handful of the clan were milling around as they finished their card and dice games.
+He had a mug of cactus tea resting next to him, the heat from the heavy ceramic container contrasting to the cold air of the desert night.
+Below, the central fires were dying down and only a handful of the clan milled around as they finished their card and dice games.

 It was a breezy but dark night.
 He couldn’t see the moon, only the eighty or so stars in the sky.
 They were almost peaceful compared to the rest of his day.
 He wondered what it would be like to spend his nights out on the desert, like the so-called night clans did.
 What did they do when they weren’t attacking sun clans like the Shimusògo?
 He didn’t really know anything about them, other than the horror stories the clan warriors told of battles in the past.

 He let his mind drift to when his mother used to sit out on the ledge with him, telling him about the stars.
 Apparently, the eighty-eight bright points in the back sky wasn’t entirely true either.
 Other lands saw different stars.
 She didn’t know why but she knew the names of all eighty-eight of the fallen warriors that brightened the night.

 A tear threatened to roll down his cheek.
 He wiped at it before anyone noticed.

 He closed his eyes but didn’t look back.

 “Happy birthday, Sòchu,” said Gemènyo in a low tone.
 His friend sat down next to Desòchu and let his feet dangle over the edge leading to the lower paths.

 “Thanks.”
 Desòchu hadn’t had a long conversation with Gemènyo since the night he punched his friend.
 Except for a few words here and there, it never seemed to be the right time to talk about it.
 For all he knew, Gemènyo kept a grudge burning but Desòchu doubted it.
 His friend was rather calm about things.
 Besides, even if they fought, Desòchu would easily win.